pelithne/AKS_secure_baseline_the_hard_way/README.md

 ### Validate Ingress Connection.
+Open your web browser and access the domain created above, along with thepublic IP of the Aplication Gateway: **https://<application gateway public IP FQDN>**

-Open your web browser and access your domain: **https://YOUR-STUDENT-NAME.akssecurity.se** you should see a similar output as to the one below.
+You should see a similar output as to the one below.

 ![Screenshot](/images/splashscreen.jpg)

 ### Clean Up Resources in AKS
-Once you have verified that everything works as depicted earlier. from the jumpbox host delete the resources.
+Once you have verified that everything works as depicted earlier you can issue the following commands from the jumpbox to delete the resources.

 ````bash
 kubectl delete -f test-pod.yaml